YusufjonAbdumajidov/YusufjonAbdumajidov/README.md

 ### Hi there, I am Yusuf 👋

-I am an expert React based Frontend developer specializing in building dynamic and responsive web applications with cutting-edge technologies and best practices 💻
+I am a React based Frontend developer specializing in building dynamic and responsive web applications with cutting-edge technologies and best practices 💻

 <!--